 Please keep in mind that the genotyping technology we use to analyze your sample is not designed to pick up genetic changes beyond the types of single variant changes we include in our reports.
 23andMe will assign you a sex based on your DNA analysis.
 It is important to note that our genotyping service is not designed to identify intersex conditions even though they may become apparent in individuals that are genotyped by our service.
 Additionally, 23andMe is neither a diagnostic tool nor a substitute for a physician’s advice.
 If your primary concern is to identify your genetic sex, we recommend you consult with a genetic counselor.

 We recognize that individuals have different comfort levels when sharing personal information with other 23andMe users, and have designed our service to give customers control over how much information they share.
-While your genetic sex is never shared directly with individuals with whom you may be sharing or in the DNA Relatives tool, there are some sex-specific features that could allow others to infer your genetic sex.
+While your genetic sex is never shared directly with individuals with whom you may be sharing or in the DNA Relatives feature, there are some sex-specific features that could allow others to infer your genetic sex.

 - Your profile sex (Male/Female)